01 of 11

 Sew the Side Seams for a Pair of Desert or Ankle Boots for a Doll

-Cut versions of the pattern pieces for your doll's ankle boots / desert boots / chukka boots in your chosen leather.
-As shown I am using a pale green lightweight Ultrasuede (TM) fabric for my dollhouse doll desert boots.
+Cut versions of the pattern pieces for your doll's ankle boots/desert boots/chukka boots in your chosen leather.
+As shown we are using a pale green lightweight Ultrasuede (TM) fabric for our dollhouse doll desert boots.
 You will need two toe cap pieces in leather, two side pieces in leather, and two outer soles in the same leather or suede.
 You may want to leave cutting the outer soles until you have assembled the boot uppers and glued them to the card insoles.
-The thickness of the leather may change the shape of outer sole you require.
+The thickness of the leather may change the shape of the outer sole you require.

 Using a fine needle and thread, stitch two rows of running stitch slightly towards the sole side of the sole line on both side pieces and both toe pieces.
 If possible set your rows of running stitches so they alternate slightly from one row to the next (see photo).
 That way when you gather your stitches, the "fold' or gather lines will be finer and less noticeable.
 Leave the ends of your gathering thread free for use later.